Caretaker manager

-Hansi Flick served as the interim manager of Bayern Munich in 2019, following the resignation of Niko Kovač.
+Lionel Scaloni served as the interim manager of the Argentina national team in 2018, following the resignation of Jorge Sampaoli.
 He was eventually promoted to permanent manager.

 In association football, a caretaker manager or interim manager is somebody who takes temporary charge of the management of a football team, usually when the regular manager is dismissed or leaves for a different club.
 However, a caretaker manager may also be appointed if the regular manager is suspended, ill, has a suspected contagious disease (e.g. COVID-19) or is unable to attend to their usual duties.
 Caretaker managers are normally appointed at short notice from within the club, usually the assistant manager, a senior coach, or an experienced player.